Issue

 <div *ngIf="!(isAuthenticated | async)">Unauthentication view</div>

 Unlike regular Observable, when you call subscribe on BehaviorSubject, the function you passed as an argument to subscribe will be immediately executed.
 This is because BehaviorSubject always has a value.
-You can access it with this.authService.isAuthenticated.value
+You can access it with this.authService.isAuthenticated.value but it's not very useful here.

 Answered By - displayName